 Under the Mental Health Act (the Act), all public mental health services, including designated mental health services and mental health community support services, are required to provide a twice-yearly complaints report to our office.

 These reports show us the number of complaints received by the service and the outcomes of these complaints.

 We collate and analyse data from complaints reports, identifying key themes and emerging issues across the sector to inform projects and recommendations that lead to service improvements.
 We also use this data to provide insights into the concerns and experiences of consumers, families and carers, and the current status of complaint processes and reporting systems across the sector.

-We also distribute individual complaint reports to mental health services.
+We use this data to produce complaint reports for individual mental health services.
 These reports analyse complaints reported by services and those made directly to the MHCC, with a statewide comparison.
 We also meet with services to review this data together and seek their feedback about how we can refine and improve these reports.

-Through analysing and discussing complaints reporting data with services, we aim to build a joint understanding of any trends and differences, to identify opportunities for improving the collection and use of the data, and to work together to achieve service improvement.
+Through analysing and discussing complaints reporting data with services, we aim to build a joint understanding of any trends and differences to inform service improvements, and to identify opportunities for improving the collection and use of the data.

-For more information, read the local complaints reporting section of our annual report (pp. 34-40), or contact the MHCC’s Manager Strategy and Quality on T 03 9032 3328 or at E email@example.com.
+For more information, refer to the local complaints reporting section of our annual report, or contact the MHCC’s Manager Strategy and Quality on T 03 9032 3328 or at E firstname.lastname@example.org.